okoala/awesome-stars/README.md

 - [Garlic.js](https://github.com/guillaumepotier/Garlic.js) - Automatically persist your forms' text and select field values locally, until the form is submitted.
 - [animate.css](https://github.com/daneden/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.
 - [bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.
-- [normalize.css](https://github.com/necolas/normalize.css) - A collection of HTML element and attribute style-normalizations
+- [normalize.css](https://github.com/necolas/normalize.css) - A modern alternative to CSS resets
 - [holmes](https://github.com/redroot/holmes) - Holmes is stand-alone diagnostic CSS stylesheet that can highlight potentially invalid or erroneous HTML(5) markup by adding one class
-- [nib](https://github.com/tj/nib) - Stylus mixins, utilities, components, and gradient image generation
+- [nib](https://github.com/stylus/nib) - Stylus mixins, utilities, components, and gradient image generation

 ## Clojure